 The kitchen is a space that is easily transformed into a space of convenience and organized chaos with the help of great products, perfect tool sets, and a talented chef.
 The kitchen is a great place to set up a meal plan and organize the day’s activities in advance.
-But even though the kitchen may seem like the perfect place to set up an entire kitchen extension and make it a work of art, there’s actually a lot you can do with a counter that already has a set of doors.
+But even though the cooking area may seem like the perfect place to set up an entire kitchenette extension and make it a work of art, there’s actually a lot you can do with a counter that already has a set of doors.
 A counter can be turned into an art form by adding a couple of accessories to the mix.
-Here are a few ideas on how to accessorize a kitchen counter that will make your day brighter, not gloomier.
+Here are a few ideas on how to accessorize a cooking area counter that will make your day brighter, not gloomier.

 Style With Plants To Accessorize A Kitchen Counter

 Weather you’re setting up a kitchen for a party or an annual event ,you’re probably going to mix and match the kind of plants you choose to grow in there.
 If you don’t have a plant nursery, you can order them online and grow your own at home.
 If you want visual interest, go with plants that are chili, sweet potato, and konari all at the same time.